University of Macedonia: Dormitories and student housing

 The university has its own university residences in Nea Krini neighborhood of Kalamaria, in the south suburbs of Thessaloniki.

 Alimentation Service

 The university owns a university restaurant where students can have breakfast, lunch and afternoon snacks.
-In order to be served, students must indicate their alimentation card or pay if they don't have one.
+To be served, students must indicate their alimentation card or pay if they don't have one.
 The alimentation card is provided to students of low-income or large families, as well as some foreign students.

 Athletics

 The university has its own sports indoor hall and its own gym.
 It is active in many sports and is taking part in university competitions in Greece.
 Its most successful departments are fencing and volleyball.
 The university's volleyball team was coached by former Greece men's national volleyball team and Iraklis VC former coach Alekos Leonis.

 Traditions

 According to the university's tradition, caps and gowns are worn only by members of faculty at graduation ceremonies.